open-goal/jak-project/README.md

 ## Getting Started - Windows

-Install Visual Studio 2022 and get the `Desktop development with C++` workload during the installation process.

-> if you already have visual studio and don't have this installed - open your `Visual Studio Installer` and modify the installation
+If you do not have it already, install Visual Studio 2019 or 2022 and get the `Desktop development with C++` workload during the installation process.
+If you already have Visual Studio installed and don't have this, open your `Visual Studio Installer` and modify the installation.

 On Windows, it's recommended to get Scoop to use as a package manager, making the follow steps _much_ easier.
 Follow the steps on the bottom of the homepage here https://scoop.sh/